Azure/Industrial-IoT/docs/opc-publisher/readme.md

 1. OPC Publisher groups and encodes the telemetry events using the specified messaging mode and message encoding format.
 More information can be found [here](./messageformats.md).

 1. The encoded telemetry events are sent over the configured [transport](./transports.md) as OPC UA network messages.
-The default tranport is Azure IoT which has a message limit of 256kB.
+The default transport is Azure IoT which has a message limit of 256kB.
 The publisher tries to split messages to avoid loosing data, but has a runtime cost.
 OPC Publisher also emits Metadata messages in case of PubSub encoding which can be used to learn more about the message content and support decoding in some cases.

-1. Azure IoT Hub stores messages using a configured retention time (default: 1 day, max: 7 days, dependent on the size of the ingested messages as well, see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin) for more details).
+1. Azure IoT Hub stores messages using a configured retention time (default: 1 day, max: 7 days, dependent on the size of the ingested messages as well, see [here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-read-builtin) for more details).
 Messages can be consumed by applications or other services from IoT Hub.

 ## Configuring OPC Publisher

 OPC Publisher has several interfaces that can be used to configure it.

 - [Configuration via configuration file](#configuration-via-configuration-file)
 - [Command Line options configuration](./commandline.md)